 Before you can be admitted to a university or university college, you must fulfil certain entry requirements.
 If there are more applicants who fulfil the entry requirements than there are places, a selection is made.
-Here you will find information about the rules that apply at SLU.
+These are the rules that apply at SLU.

 General entry requirements